Therapy

 Kennel cough

-Kennel cough, also known as infectious tracheobronchitis, is a highly contagious respiratory disease that affects dogs.
-It mainly occurs in dogs that have close contact with their peers, such as in kennels, animal shelters or at dog shows.
+Kennel cough, also known as infectious tracheobronchitis, is a highly contagious respiratory disease affecting dogs.
+It occurs primarily in dogs that have close contact with other dogs, such as in kennels, animal shelters, or at dog shows.
 The disease can be caused by various viruses and bacteria that infect the dog's upper respiratory tract.

 Kennel cough Read More »